Estimated reading time: 14 minutes

 Road signs in Oman show both Arabic and English, and there are a few other languages in some regions, such as Urdu, Balochi and Indian dialects.

-Seek local advice before proceeding with investment since there are several regulations to work around.
+Seek local advice before investing since there are several regulations to work around.

 British nationals can purchase:

 1. Al Mouj and Muscat Hills homes

 2. Properties in the Shangri-La Al Jissah development

 3. Homes in Jebel Sifah and Muscat Bay